Configuring Event Brokers in Event Portal

 redeliveryEnabled

 Enables or disables message redelivery.
-When enabled, the number of redelivery attempts is controlled by maxRedeliveryCount and undelivered messages are discarded or moved to the DMQ after the specified number of attempts is reached.
-When disabled, the queue never attempts message delivery more than once.
+When enabled, the number of redelivery attempts is controlled by maxRedeliveryCount.
+When disabled, the message will never be delivered from the queue more than once.
 The default value is true.

 rejectLowPriorityMsgEnabled